exasol/integration-test-docker-environment/doc/user_guide/user_guide.rst

                                       tests should run.  [default: 2026.1.0]
       --docker-db-image-name TEXT     Docker DB Image Name against which the tests should run.  [default: exasol/docker-db]
-      --db-os-access METHOD           How to access file system and command line of the database operating system.
+      --db-os-access METHOD           How ITDE accesses the database operating system.
+SSH uses an owner-only generated key and a host-forwarded SSH port.  [default:
-                                      Experimental option, will show no effect
-                                      until implementation of feature SSH access
-                                      is completed.  [default: DOCKER_EXEC]
+                                      DOCKER_EXEC]
       --create-certificates / --no-create-certificates
                                       Creates and injects SSL certificates to the Docker DB container.